 One basic condition of good foods for diabetes is that the food must be rich in chromium.
 As chromium encourages your body cells to absorb sugar from the blood, it plays a key role to control blood sugar level[i].
 Chromium is provided in many fruits that are said as the diabetes-friendly fruits and also vegetables, which are called as the good vegetables for diabetes.
 In addition to chromium, your diabetic meal plan must also include a healthy diet that provides you required heat and energy to your body with the controlled amount of carbohydrate.

-Keeping this in view, under-mentioned grain products, potatoes, legumes and nuts, sea foods, meats and dairy products have been recommended for your diabetic meal plan in addition to those diabetic friendly fruits and vegetables.
+Keeping this in view, under-mentioned grain products, potatoes, legumes and nuts, seafoods, meats and dairy products have been recommended for your diabetic meal plan in addition to those diabetic friendly fruits and vegetables.
 If you are aware of the daily intake of these foods, there is no reason for you to worry about the control of blood sugar level as well as other diseases associated with diabetes.

 The unique profile of nutrients in barley makes it a strong defender against diabetes.
 It fights against diabetes in three ways.
 First, barley has a low GI, which is 25, compared to 58 for oatmeal, 55 for brown rice and 45 for pasta[ii].
 It means its ability to raise blood glucose level is far below than the other 3 meals.
 Secondly, barley is high in soluble fiber, which slows down emptying your stomach preventing carbohydrate to be absorbed too fast and raising blood sugar level.
-Third is the presence of rich magnesium content in barley.
+The third is the presence of rich magnesium content in barley.
 Magnesium helps production and secretion of insulin and let the body use glucose for its cells.
-Thus, barley as a grain product should be kept at the top of list of your diabetic meal plan.
+Thus, barley as a grain product should be kept at the top of the list of your diabetic meal plan.

 Oatmeal or breakfast cereal